emmt/InterpolationKernels.jl/docs/src/basics.md

 # Basic usage

-An interpolation kernel `Kernel{T,S}` is parametrized by the floating-point type `T` of its coefficients and by the (integer) size `S` of its support.
+An interpolation kernel `Kernel{T,S}` is parameterized by the floating-point type `T` of its coefficients and by the (integer) size `S` of its support.
 For efficiency reasons, only kernels with (small) finite size supports are implemented.
 To create a kernel instance, call its constructor; for example: